Streamlining governance with unanimous consent: Procedures and benefits

 3. Non-profit collaboration.
 A non-profit board used the unanimous agreement to approve collaborative fundraising with another organization and launch the campaign promptly.

-Unanimous consent: challenges and considerations
+Unanimous consent: Challenges and considerations

 While unanimous consent enhances meeting efficiency, it presents its own set of challenges.
 Let’s examine the most common difficulties and potential solutions: